-BCC provides services in the following aspects: –
+BCC provides the following services:

-BCC works closely with different partners to enable the provision of service to children and young
+BCC works closely with different partners to enable the provision of service to children and young adults with intellectual disabilities.

 - Community Action for People with Disability in Africa (CAPDA) from Australia

-- Parishes and BCC friends
+- ELCT-ND Parishes and BCC friends